rg-wood/salt-lion/README.md

 **Gear:** Book of Shadows, staff, 2D6 SILVER

-Sorcerers are those. who seek and use knowledge of the arcane, whether through otherworldly pacts or occult knowledge.
+Sorcerers are those who seek and use knowledge of the arcane, whether through otherworldly pacts or occult knowledge.
 These individuals are rare, and generally feared and reviled by common folk.

 ## Rolling